ryukoposting/ruby-nim/README.md

 |------------------|-------------------|-----------------------|-----------------|
 | 0.1.0 and newer  | 2.7.0p0           | Ubuntu                | Unit tests pass |
 | 0.3.0 and newer  | 3.0.3p157         | Windows (MinGW-64)    | Unit tests pass |

+Versions of this package before `0.3.1` have stability problems on MinGW, particularly in situations where Ruby is trying to perform file and/or terminal IO. `0.3.1` should address this issue.

 ## Usage